tsoding/HyperNerd/CONTRIBUTING.md

+# Issues

+- Feel free to submit an issues in case of
+  - bug
+  - suggestion
+  - feature request
+  - question regarding the project
+  - unclear documentation
+  - unreadable or straight up bad code
+  - any problem that you ran into while setting up the project on your side
+- Do not submit **Tasks**.
+Submit **Problems**.
+  - Bad issue: "Rewrite everything in Rust"
+  - Good issue: "Using C makes the development difficult"
+  - We are engineers.
+We don't follow anybody's direction.
+We solve problems.
+Please submit problems.
+  - If you see any issues that look like tasks, feel free to point that out in the comments.

 # Pull Requests

 - Keep your PRs nice and small around 300 changes.
 PRs that are way over that threshold won't be merged.